 SEED Haiti grew out of participation in four iterations of the Ghetto Biennial.
 Every two years, international artists arrived for a month to collaborate with members of the Atis Rezistans along the Grand Rue in Port-Au-Prince, Haiti.
 Our work began by sitting with grandmothers as they prepared community meals.
-We started saving seeds from the different ingredients and tried a myriad of approaches to cultivating the densely populated neighborhoods.
-Ultimately we learned that we could indeed cultivate a food forest.
-The upper canopy is made up of Moringa, Maya nut and fruit trees, vines consist of squash vines and yam, and the flora level consists of microgardens full of endemic medicinal plants.
+This allowed us to slow down and tune into the rhythms of the neighborhood and how community functions.
+We started saving seeds from the different ingredients used during meal preparations, and tried a myriad of approaches to cultivating the densely populated neighborhoods.
+Ultimately we learned that we could indeed grow a food forest in this area which is largely dismissed as hopeless.
+In fact, plant relationships are still considered sacred and there is immense interest in augmenting existing efforts at preserving plant traditions and re-wilding urban areas.

 current work